pseudomuto/protoc-gen-doc/README.md

-# Google Protocol Buffers<br/>Documentation Generator
+# Google Protocol Buffers<br>Documentation Generator

 This is a documentation generator plugin for the Google Protocol Buffers compiler (`protoc`).
 The plugin can generate HTML, DocBook